 The reason?
 I felt busy.
 I worked all day, came home to make dinner with my hubby, got ready for the next day, repeat.
 And those things were all good healthy things.
 I just needed to own that if I wanted to paint, I needed to make time to paint.
 Scratch that—I needed to make time for painting a priority.
 And I think that was a mind shift…that personal creative time is important.
 That it can make you a better person, wife, mom, friend, etc. That it is valuable and life giving and honestly, kind of beautiful.

 But even after making the mind shift, I still had to figure out how to do it.
-After some trial and error, here is what I learned about being creative in what seems to be a busy life.
+After some trial and error, here is what I learned about how to develop creativity in what seems to be a busy life.

 First things first: choose a time and stick to it